alberlab/igm/README.md

 -  lamina DamID data in combination with ellipsoidal/spherical nuclear envelope
 -  FISH data, both "pairs" and "radial" options active (a code is available to interpolated data if the number of points in the availablr distribution is smaller than the number of structures we would like to simulate)

+For any inquiry, please send an email to Lorenzo Boninsegna (bonimba@g.ucla.edu) (feedbacks and advice are much appreciated!!!)